jailideaid/WormGPT-V2.0/README.md

 * You can use wormgpt wisely without having to do or violate anything.
 * I am not responsible for that.
 Thank you for your support by favoriting this repository and following it.

+If you use https://openrouter.ai with a free key, if you are hit by a token limit, I suggest changing to another free model or upgrading your key by subscribing.

 ---

 Built for experimentation and CLI-based AI interaction.